What are the best supplements for PCOS weight loss and management? Do all supplements work the same for every woman with PCOS?

 Right?
 So if you’re not having your period, like you want your, you, you know, they want to superior to that.
 The endometrial lining is healthy.
 So supplements like resveratrol can help with like healing your endometrial lining, but you have to be careful if you’re blood thinners, cause it can thin your blood.
 But this is one of the most powerful,

 um, supplements for PCO S it’s a really powerful antioxidant.
-And the fact that it helps with the overgrowth of testosterone producing cells in your ovaries is really helpful because what happens is when you have insulin resistance and your ovaries produce a lot of testosterone, you can treat your insulin resistance by taking
+And the fact that it helps with the overgrowth of testosterone producing cells in your ovaries is really helpful because what happens is when you have insulin resistance and your ovaries produce a lot of testosterone, you can treat your insulin resistance by taking and doing all of these great things that we’ve recommended for you,

 but you can also treat your ovaries and stop them from over producing testosterone.
 You know, in the meantime, it’s like a double whammy, so you’re stopping the insulin resistance from triggering testosterone, but you’re also stopping the ovaries from over-producing testosterone.
 So again, like there’s multiple ways to tackle these issues, these root issues of TCOs like insulin resistance.
 And,